dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 2. Understand what the code actually does.
 Mark any differences between the intended effects and the actual ones.
 3. Does the code confirm to the coding standards?
-4. Do they follow DRY, KISS?
+4. Do they follow DRY, KISS, SOLID?
 5. Are the changes covered by tests?
 6. Are there any seemingly unrelated changes?

+---
+# TODO: expand on the above

+---
+#### Unrelated changes

+Seemingly unrelated changes are very smelly, because they should have been either part of another pull request or there is some non-obvious flow that actually makes them _related_ changes.

 ---
 #### Extra-care topics